tdwg/website/conferences/2023/index.md

 ## Registration

-Information about [conference registration](/conferences/2023/registration) is now available, including participant categories, fees, discounts, and cancellations.
+The main [conference website](https://tdwg2023.zohobackstage.com.au/TDWG2023){:.btn .btn-secondary}{:target="_blank"} is now live, including participant categories, fees, discounts, online registration, and cancellation policy.
+(Look for the green "Buy Tickets" button.)
+See [this page](https://www.tdwg.org/conferences/2023/registration/#in-euros) if you'd like to see registration fees converted from Australian dollars to Euros, US Dollars, and GBP.

-A link to the online registration site will be posted here as soon as the site goes live, which should be in the first week of July.

 ## Location